sdziallas/comp55/docs/labs/11-Decomp.md

 Click on a couple more of the colors and you'll notice that they will all end up being some combination of *red*, *green*, and *blue* values.
-This also happens with LED lighting, where you can actually see the differences in each of the LED markers provide a different color based on their intensity of their red green and blue lights.
+This also happens with LED lighting, where you can see the differences in each of the LED markers providing a different color based on the intensity of their red green and blue lights.
 So if we figure out a way to gradually intensify red, green, and blue values in their intensity and then have them gradually lessen, then we could have the oval change into different colors in what looks like a smooth progression.